alfred1137/SG-Bank-Interest-cal/memory-bank/progress.md

 - [X] **Increase spacing between the left (options) and right (calculator) columns:** Updated the `gap` property in `style.css` to `4rem` for better visual separation.
 - [X] **Display tiered interest breakdown in ascending order:** Implemented a sorting function in `script.js` to ensure interest tiers are displayed numerically.

+### Phase 5: Overhaul calculator

+- [X] **feat(calculator): Redevelop allocation engine for correctness and accuracy.** Key changes include:
+    - **Architectural Refactor:** The core logic is now decoupled into a dedicated `allocation-engine.js`, with `calculator.js` refactored to serve as a pure data module for bank interest tiers.
+    - **Correct Algorithm:** A new `findOptimalAllocationAndInterest` function correctly sorts all available interest tiers by their marginal rate and allocates funds sequentially, ensuring a globally optimal result.
+Interest is calculated simultaneously with allocation to guarantee accuracy.
+    - **UI Integration:** The main `script.js` has been updated to integrate with the new, modular engine.
+    - **Test Overhaul:** The testing suite has been completely revamped.
+The old, irrelevant tests were removed, and new unit tests for the allocation engine and comprehensive integration tests were created.
+All tests are now passing.

-### Phase 5: Integrating New Bank Accounts
+### Phase 6: Integrating New Bank Accounts

-- [ ] Update the parameters in calculator, so that they specify which specific account is being assessed (e.g. `uobCondition` can be `uobOneCondition` for UOB ONE account).
-This is in preparation for adding more account options which may come from the same bank.
+- [ ] **Update Parameters for Specificity:** Refactor function parameters to be account-specific (e.g., `uobCondition` to `uobOneCondition`) to prepare for multiple accounts from the same bank.
-- [ ] Add UOB Stash account.
+- [ ] **Add UOB Stash Account:** Integrate the UOB Stash account, including its interest rate tiers, conditions, and UI elements.
-- [ ] Add OCBC 365 account.
+- [ ] **Add OCBC 360 Account:** Integrate the OCBC 360 account, including its interest rate tiers, conditions, and UI elements.

 ## Known Issues